Gagandeep39/vue-animations/README.md

 - Allows animating single list item or multiple list item
 - transition doesnt render any element in HTML
 - transition group requires a placeholder such as `div` or `ul` any other valid tml component (Custom components are also supported) else eg. `tag="ul"`
+- `*-move` Another css class provided to transition group elements which are not moving
+- Helps keeping them inpace or providing a diferent animation

 ```html
 <template>